libjohn/blogdown-libjohn/content/presentation/r-api.md

 title = "Using R to Orchestrate APIs"

 # Project summary to display on homepage.
-summary = "In this Hand's on presentation, use R to gather movie data from the OMDB API.
-In part 2, access the API of Fire and Ice."
+summary = "In this Hand's on presentation given to the Research Computing Symposium (2017), partipants use R to gather movie data from the OMDB API.
+In part 2, participants access the API of Fire and Ice."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""